-WGS identifies nearly all changes in a patient’s DNA by sequencing the entire coding and non-coding regions of the genome.
-It provides detailed information on the thousands of genes involved in normal growth and development and all of the "silent" genome regions simultaneously.
+Whole genome sequencing (WGS) identifies almost all changes in a patient’s DNA by sequencing both the entire protein coding and the non-coding regions of the genome.
+It provides for instance detailed information on the thousands of genes involved in normal growth, development, and all of the "silent" genomic regions simultaneously.

-Today there are millions of patients suffering from incorrectly diagnosed or undiagnosed genetic diseases because the best technology has not been applied.
-Although in certain cases tests like single variant testing, panel testing or microarrays are sufficient to identify the cause of a disease, these analyses are ultimately limited and can fail to reveal the full genetic cause.
-Whole genome sequencing can provide the analysis of many more variants in a single method.
+Today there are millions of patients suffering from incorrectly diagnosed or undiagnosed genetic diseases because of insufficient genetic testing.
+Although in certain cases approaches like single gene testing, panel testing or microarrays are able to identify the cause of a disease, these analyses are ultimately limited and can fail to reveal the full genetic cause.
+WGS, in contrast, overcomes such limitations and can detect all relevant variants and variant types within a single step and method.

-Existing research and diagnosis of genetic diseases have been heavily biased towards mutations in gene coding regions, but this is only 1% of a patient’s entire genome.
-Numerous clinical studies now exist which reveal the critical role of non-coding sequence variants in diseases.
+Most research on genetic diseases has been heavily biased towards mutations in gene coding regions, but this is about only 1-2% of a patient’s entire genome.
+Numerous clinical studies now exist which demonstrate the critical role of non-coding sequence variants as well.

 Why Choose CentoGenome®?